This work is licensed under CC BY 4.0 - Read how use or adaptation requires attribution

 By contrast, Planning & Estimating is exploratory ideation.
 It will produce inputs to cloud cost forecasts, but also for other reasons.
 Estimating is performed frequently in support of Optimize Cloud Usage & Cost domain activities, like Architecting for Cloud, Workload Optimization, or even Onboarding Workloads.

 When estimating future cloud costs, organizations should define the scenarios which are appropriate to estimate for.
-This includes understanding the service(s), architectures or other changes that should be estimated, the build patterns used by the organization, and the parameters of the estimate that will be important to communicate to others.
+This includes understanding the service(s), architectures or other changes that should be estimated, the technology deployment patterns used by the organization, and the parameters of the estimate that will be important to communicate to others.
 A variety of scenarios might be created for a specific change.
 For example, an engineering team might estimate the impact of moving a workload from a virtual machine to a managed service, or to a Kubernetes environment, or to a serverless compute model, looking at the cost, effort, and impact of each for comparison.

 A variety of techniques are available to estimate costs in cloud, including: